Towards Online Robot Interaction Adaptation to Human Upper-limb Mobility Impairments in Return-to-Work Scenarios: Experiments and Results

-Participants' self-reports (NASA-TLX and a custom questionnaire) favoured the proposed mobility-aware optimisation over both state-of-the-art baselines.
-On the custom items, participants reported greater ability to adopt a comfortable posture (Q1, $p\!=\!0.04$), a reduced need for compensatory movements (Q2, $p\!=\!0.02$), and increased confidence/safety during interaction (Q3, $p\!<\!0.1$).
-On the NASA-TLX, \textit{physical demand} and \textit{effort} were significantly lower with the proposed method (both $p\!\approx\!0.03$); the remaining subscales trended positively but did not reach statistical significance.
+Participants' self-reports favoured the proposed mobility-aware optimisation over baselines (see Fig. \ref{fig:questionnaires}).
+On the 5-point Likert-scale custom questionnaire (1 = strongly disagree, 5 = strongly agree), participants reported greater ability to adopt a comfortable posture (Q1, $p\!=\!0.01$), a reduced need for compensatory movements (Q2, $p\!=\!0.02$), and increased confidence/safety during interaction (Q3, $p\!=\!0.03$).
+On the NASA-TLX, \textit{physical demand} and \textit{effort} were significantly lower with the proposed method ($p\!=\!0.02$ and $p\!=\!0.05$); the remaining scales trended positively but did not reach statistical significance.